Minimalist Secrets to a Spa Master Bedroom

 If you want to feel relaxed in your bedroom, then check your work at the door.
 If you don’t have a separate office space in your home, then you need to pick your desk very carefully.

-I recommend something with storage that is symmetrical.
+I recommend something with storage that is symmetrical, like this one.
 Storage keeps clutter off the top.
 A symmetrical aesthetic (aka no filling cabinet on one side) makes a desk look more like a console table.

 PLEASE COMMENT BELOW!

 What do you think of these minimalist master bedroom ideas?